 The Drug Treatment Court in the Americas project helps the governments of OAS member states and specialized professionals, including members of the justice and health sectors, set up and/or consolidate drug treatment courts in their jurisdictions, thus offering a court-supervised alternative to incarceration for drug-dependent offenders.

 The SAVIA-DRUGS Project (Health and Life in the Americas) supports the development of local actions to reduce drug use in four Latin American countries: Colombia, Ecuador, Peru and Uruguay.
-SAVIA aims to strengthen the response capacity of public and private sector by improving coverage and quality of local programs, designing a methodological guide for the development of social integration initiatives within drug-related policies, and developing a master program for professionals at treatment centers in Ecuador.
+SAVIA aims to strengthen the response capacity of public and private sector by improving coverage and quality of local programs, designing a methodological guide for the development of social integration initiatives within drug-related policies.

 Legal comparison and analysis (Legislation on Drugs in the Americas — LEDA) play a key role in understanding how countries form their national legal framework regarding the drug phenomenon.
 An effective legal framework on drugs that is consistent, comprehensive, updated and clear is an important tool in measuring and directing appropriate responses to a country’s drug problem.
 Likewise, ensuring that member states comply with and enforce international instruments helps strengthen a hemispheric response to transnational elements of the drug phenomenon.